airwallex/airwallex-payment-android/GUIDE.md

 ```

 ### Select PaymentMethod
-Customize the usage of select one of payment methods.
-The merchant can call the `presentSelectPaymentMethodFlow` method to use the PaymentMethod screen in the SDK, and needs to pass in a PaymentIntent and ClientSecretProvider object.
-It will display all the saved payment methods of the current customer, the shopper can choose any one to pay.
+Use `presentSelectPaymentMethodFlow` to display the customer’s payment methods and allow them to select one or add new ones.
+Needs to pass in a `PaymentIntent` and `ClientSecretProvider` object
 ```kotlin
     private val clientSecretProvider by lazy {
         ExampleClientSecretProvider()